RupertAvery/ConfigurationStation/README.md

 # Usage

 ConfigurationStation will look for your `%USERPROFILE%\.emulationstation` folder and `%APPDATA%\RetroArch`.
-It will verify that there is a `es_systems.cfg` and a `retroarch.exe` in the respective folders before you are allowed to proceed.
+It will verify that the folders exist and `retroarch.exe` in the respective folder before you are allowed to proceed.

 * Select systems you want to be available for EmulationStation.
 * Select the folders where the ROMs can be found.